JPatel87/landmark-locator/README.md

 * The end game page contains a default statement informing the user that the tour is complete.
 * The users score is shown to them with an an advice comment; these comments differ according to what result bracket you have scored within.
 * Below all of the above text there is a striking emoji that summarises the users performance, which serves as a powerful visual aid appealing to children.
 * After the user has read and understood how their performance went, they can then make an informed decision about whether to tour again or go back to the home page.

-4. Buttons
-* All buttons have been designed so that they are big and eyecatching.
-* For consistency they have all been styled with the same colour background.
-* To give some fun effect to the buttons, a hover effect has been added to the 'Start tour', 'Tour again' and 'Home' buttons so that they change colour when you hover over them.
-* An additional feature of the buttons is that the mouse pointer changes to a curser when you pass over the buttons which further highlights the intent of the buttons.
+* Both tour again and home options are  buttons which have a hover pseudo class changing the background colour to green when hovered over (same as with the start tour button on the home page).

+## Features Left to Implement
+If time permitted, I would have liked to:
+* Add a link to the home page from the header i class to make it easier for the user to come out of the game at any point (if this is possible)
+* Add a username input function, to further personlise the gaming experience for the user.
+* Add additional levels into the game, for example have hard and easy levels, to enable users to progress onwards.